Corona and the effects on contracts under Dutch law

 2. As far as performance is not permanently or temporarily impossible, the right to set aside the mutual agreement only arises when the debtor is in default.

-So, the statutory right under article 6:265 of the Dutch Civil Code to set aside an agreement under Dutch law does not require the failure in the performance to be attributable to the obligor.
-Therefore, this right als exists in case of force majeure.
+The statutory right under article 6:265 of the Burgerlijk Wetboek to set aside an agreement under Dutch law does not require the failure in the performance to be attributable to the obligor.
+This right also exists in case of overmacht.

-But, whether or not a party to a contract under Dutch law can indeed terminate (set aside) that contract is wholly dependent on the circumstances and interpretation of the contract at hand.
+Whether a party to a contract under Dutch law can terminate (set aside) that contract is wholly dependent on the circumstances and uitleg (interpretation) of the contract at hand.

-Article 6:267 of the Dutch Civil Code sets out the ways in which a mutual agreement can be set aside because of non-performance:
+Article 6:267 of the Burgerlijk Wetboek sets out the ways in which a mutual agreement can be set aside because of non-performance:

 1. The setting aside of a mutual agreement is effectuated by means of a written notification of the party who is entitled to set aside the agreement, addressed to the opposite party to that agreement.
 If the mutual agreement has been concluded solely by electronic means, it may also be set aside by means of a notification addressed to the other party by electronic means. […]